fdekeers/mozart-container/README.md

 Python must be installed.
 Please follow the instructions on the [Python website](https://www.python.org/downloads/).

-Lastly, when cloning/downloading the zip of this version of the container, you will have to place it in your user home folder (~) in order to get a desktop launcher.
-If you don't mind missing it, place it wherever you want.

 ## Build and run instances of the container

 A Python script ([build.py](./build.py)) is provided to ease the building and deployment of instances of the container.